White Sea–Baltic Canal

 The canal was constructed by forced labor of gulag inmates.
 Beginning and ending with a labor force of 126,000, between 12,000 and 25,000 laborers died according to official records, while Anne Applebaum's estimate is 25,000 deaths.

 The canal runs 227 km, partially along several canalized rivers and Lake Vygozero.
-As of 2008, it carries only light traffic of between ten and forty boats per day.
+As of 2008, it carries only light traffic of between ten to forty boats per day.
 Its economic advantages are limited by its minimal depth of 3.5 m, inadequate for most seagoing vessels.
 This depth typically corresponds to river craft with deadweight cargo up to 600 tonnes, while useful seagoing vessels of 2,000–3,000 dwt typically have drafts of 4.5–6 m.
 The canal was originally proposed to be 5.4 m deep; however, the cost and time constraints of Stalin's first five-year plan forced the much shallower draught.